ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 <!-- PELICAN_BEGIN_SUMMARY -->

 Recursion is a key concept of programming.
 However it is covered superficially by many courses.
-Here the different ways of having recursion are explored using Python examples, showcasing examples of head, tail, nested and mutual recursion.
+There are different ways of having recursion, this post will explore them by using Python examples, including cases of head, tail, nested and mutual recursion.
+For each case the call graph will be shown.

 <!-- PELICAN_END_SUMMARY -->